 Useful tip from our pros: separate the part of the word you want to sub- or superscript with a blank space from the rest.
 If you sub- or superscript the separated part, the blank space disappears and your word gets assembled again.

 You can easily add a comment or a question via the context menu of the section.
 Click in the relevant section and open the context menu with a right click and choose “communication”.
 Decide if you want to add a comment or a question.
 On the right side of your document a dialogue box appears then and you can edit the comment or question and determine which user can see it.
+And that is why you can only create comments or question in review documents.

 Yes, in fact you choose only those users who you want the comment or question to be visible to, as demonstrated in figure below.